-The prescribed amount for minors accompanied by their parents or legal representatives shall consist of 50% of the prescribed amount in the previous paragraph.
+The prescribed amount for minors accompanied by their parents or legal representatives is 50% of the amount set out in the previous paragraph.

 SLOVAKIA

 Section 1(1) of Implementing Decree No 499/2011 of the Slovak Ministry of the Interior on establishing the amount of financial resources required to cover the costs associated with a third-country national's stay in the Slovak Republic sets the amount at EUR 56 per person per day.